swaminathanj/fsd/06_Django_basics.md

 ## Step 9: Template tags for 'if' and 'for loop'.

 Refer to the documentation on how to apply template tags for 'if' and 'for' loop.
 Implement them with suitable examples.
 1. Define a string variable 'name' in view.py.
 Add the logic if 'name' has a value, you should display 'Hello &langle;name&rangle;'.
 For instance, if name was set to 'Amrita', you should display 'Hello Amrita'.
+If no value set for 'name' display 'Hello world'.
 2. Define a list of fruits in views.py.
 Add the logic to loop through the list, and print each fruit in a single line.
 For example, if fruits = [mango, banana, apple, guava], then it should display
 Fruits
   * mango